AlexDs20/BATS-R-US-Analysis/README.md

 Only the plot function has documentation and examples.

 ## What is implemented:

--[x] Conversion from the adaptive grid to uniform grid using interpolation -[x] All the quantities from the momentum equation (see eq.
+- [x] Conversion from the adaptive grid to uniform grid using interpolation
+- [x] All the quantities from the momentum equation (see eq.
 7 and 10 from Powell et al.\ 1999).
--[x] A large number of derived parameters (find exhaustive list below).
+- [x] A large number of derived parameters (find exhaustive list below).
--[x] Powerful and user-friendly plot function
+- [x] Powerful and user-friendly plot function
--[x] Plot Slice: simple straight cut in the domain -[x] Plot Quiver: vector field shown using vectors in 3D in a defined rectangular domain -[x] Plot Contour: level contour of a quantity in the requested plane -[x] Plot Stream: trace a line along the requested vector field starting at a certain position
+- [x] Plot Slice: simple straight cut in the domain
+- [x] Plot Quiver: vector field shown using vectors in 3D in a defined rectangular domain
+- [x] Plot Contour: level contour of a quantity in the requested plane
+- [x] Plot Stream: trace a line along the requested vector field starting at a certain position
--[x] Plot Surface: Allows *any* cuts in the domain provided by the user.
+- [x] Plot Surface: Allows *any* cuts in the domain provided by the user.
 The user must give a mesh for the surface.
--[x] Plot Isosurface: Find the surface for which a variable has a given value.
+- [x] Plot Isosurface: Find the surface for which a variable has a given value.
 The color on the surface may be requested to be that of a field.

 ## What is *not* implemented:
--[ ] Quiver plot on a surface given by the user
+- [ ] Quiver plot on a surface given by the user
--[ ] Quiver plot on the isosurface
+- [ ] Quiver plot on the isosurface
--[ ] Lighting to make the figure sick af!
+- [ ] Lighting to make the figure sick af!
--[ ] Documentation
+- [ ] Documentation
--[ ] Good handling of the colorbars positions
+- [ ] Good handling of the colorbars positions
--[ ] All for reading inputs that are directly in mesh format (this would extend the use of this code beyond BATS-R-US).
+- [ ] All for reading inputs that are directly in mesh format (this would extend the use of this code beyond BATS-R-US).

-## How to get started quickly:
+## Quick start:
 1. Load the output data:
 ```matlab
 data = bats('file',string_to_cdf_file);